Huws Gray

-Huws Gray Group is the UK’s leading building materials and solutions supplier, with over 330 branches across England, Wales, and Scotland.
+Huws Gray is a Welsh building materials and solutions supplier, headquartered in Llangefni, Wales, with over 330 branches across England, Wales, and Scotland.

 History

 Huws Gray was founded in 1990 in Gaerwen, Anglesey, Wales, starting with just one branch and four employees.
 Over the years, the company expanded rapidly through organic growth and strategic acquisitions.

 A key milestone came in October 2018, when Huws Gray acquired Ridgeons Ltd, a respected merchant with over 40 branches across East Anglia.
 This move significantly extended Huws Gray’s reach into the southeast of England.

 In April 2018, the company secured a minority investment from Inflexion Private Equity, which supported its growth ambitions and helped double its headcount and profits over the following years.

 In June 2021, Blackstone Inc. acquired a stake in Huws Gray from Inflexion, valuing the business at around £1 billion.
 This investment coincided with Huws Gray’s largest acquisition to date: the £520 million purchase of Grafton Group’s merchanting businesses in Great Britain, including Buildbase, Civils & Lintels, PDM Buildbase, The Timber Group, and Bathroom Distribution Group.

 These strategic moves have helped Huws Gray Group grow to over 330 branches across England, Wales, and Scotland, solidifying its position as a leader in the building materials sector.